carbon-language/carbon-lang/docs/project/goals.md

 Carbon code to the new version.
 The goal is to enable a more rapid evolution of the language without the churn tax and version skew becoming unsustainable.

-**Developer tooling.** We need developers to be productive in reading and writing Carbon code.
+**Developer tooling.** We need developers to be productive while reading and writing Carbon code.
 We expect to provide a broad suite of development-oriented tools ranging from refactoring tools to [LSP](https://langserver.org/) implementations and editor integrations.
 We also plan to provide machine-readable forms of many